-D. Supermajority vote requirements
+Supermajority vote requirements

 In some cases, the law or a company's articles of association require that certain general meeting decisions be taken by a qualified majority.
-In Switzerland, for example, certain decisions require the affirmative vote of a twothirds majority of the votes and an absolute majority of the votes and an absolute majority of the nominal shares represented.
-The supermajority vote requirements can therefore enable management to protect itself from proposals it does not approve, to the detriment of the shareholders and the other stakeholders.
+In Switzerland, for example, certain decisions require the affirmative vote of a two-thirds majority of the votes and an absolute majority of the nominal shares represented.
+The supermajority vote requirements therefore enable can management to protect itself from proposals it does not approve, to the detriment of the shareholders and the other stakeholders

-E. Share repurchases and "White Knights"
+Share repurchases and "White Knights"

 In some cases, share repurchases may provide protection against a takeover bid.
-According to this strategy, a company that is facing a hostile takeover bid transfers large blocks of shares to a "White Knight" who is an entity favourable to the company's board and management. ers (at a purchase price that is less enticing than a "poison pill"), in order to make the takeover costlier for the purchaser.
+According to this strategy, a company that is facing a hostile takeover bid transfers large blocks of shares to a "White Knight" who is an entity favourable to the company's board and management.

-F. Capital increase or "Poison Pill"
+Capital increase or "Poison Pill"